opendatasoft/ods-documentation-explore-api/source/includes/v2/_metadata.md

 - `basic`: metadata that users can see.
 For example, `basic` metadata include the dataset title, the license attached to it data, etc.
 - `interop` (for interoperability): metadata usually described in specific standards (e.g. DCAT, INSPIRE), intended for automatic usage by other systems, for interoperability purpose or for regulatory compliance.
 - `extra`: metadata intended for specific applications, and not expected to be used by users directly.
-For example, `extra` metadata contain information about default visualizations on the OpenDataSoft portal.
+For example, `extra` metadata contain information about default visualizations on the Opendatasoft portal.

 ## Listing metadata template types